Multilingual-Multicultural Education in DPS

 Through the Office of Global Languages, the district is also working to increase students’ exposure to Global Languages through Distance Learning and the full implementation of our Global Language Curriculum as a core academic area starting language education in the early years.

-Our DPS Global Language Curriculum is aligned to the World Language National and State Standards, which is based on the 5 C’s—Communication, Cultures, Connections, Comparisons, and Communities—to equip our students both linguistically and culturally to compete globally.
+Our DPS World Language Curriculum is aligned to the World Language National and State Standards, which is based on the 5 C’s—Communication, Cultures, Connections, Comparisons, and Communities—to equip our students both linguistically and culturally to compete globally.

 Our curriculum meets the World Language graduation requirement as directed by the Michigan Merit Curriculum.
 Beginning with the graduating class of 2016, all students must have completed two credits of a world language other than English prior to graduation, or demonstrate a two-year equivalent proficiency at the Novice High level on the American Council of the Teaching of Foreign Languages (ACTFL) Proficiency Scale.
 Students at Novice-High Level are expected to use the language communicatively in highly predictable situations when interacting with native speakers in a variety of contexts.
 Students will need to pass a district-wide language proficiency test to demonstrate their level of language proficiency and be placed in the appropriate course.